This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Acute bacterial rhinosinusitis (ABRS) is a bacterial sinus infection.
 It commonly begins as a virus, often as a common cold.
 Viruses usually last 7 to 10 days and do not need treatment.
 Sometimes, bacteria begin to grow after you have a viral sinus infection leading to ABRS.
 The symptoms of ABRS include a runny nose with yellow or green mucus, fever, and pain or pressure in your face.

-- Decongestants: This helps reduce swelling and drain mucus in the nose and sinuses.
-Decongestants may help you breathe normally.
+- Decongestants help reduce swelling and drain mucus in the nose and sinuses.
+They may help you breathe normally.

 Follow up if your symptoms are worse or not better after 3 days of treatment.
 Write down your questions so you remember to ask them during your visits.

-- Rinse your sinuses: Use a sinus rinse device to rinse your nasal passages with saline (salt water) solution.
+- Rinse your sinuses.
+Use a sinus rinse device to rinse your nasal passages with a saline (salt water) solution.
 This will help thin the mucus in your nose and rinse away pollen and dirt.
 It will also help reduce swelling so you can breathe normally.
-Ask your primary healthcare provider how often to do this.
+Ask your how often to do this.

-- Your symptoms are worse or not better after 3 days of treatment.
+- Your symptoms are worse or do not improve after 3 days of treatment.

 - You have questions or concerns about your condition or care.